 Elektriteater is an art-house cinema in Tartu, Estonia.
-Tartu is the second biggest city of Estonia with a population of 100,000 people and is also the birthplace on Estonian cinema.
+Tartu is the second biggest city of Estonia with a population of 100,000 people and is also the birthplace of Estonian cinema.
 The first permanent cinema building in the country was opened here in 1908 on the river bank with a view of the town hall square, about half a kilometer from our current location.
 It was named Elektriteater Illusioon and we have inherited our name from those times.
 The first Estonian filmmaker Johannes Pääsuke also lived and worked in Tartu.

-Our standard ticket is €5.5.
+Our standard ticket price is €5.5.
 We do have free screenings now and then which are marked as TASUTA on the movie page.

-Tickets are available online https://elektriteater.ee/piletid/ or at the cinema before screenings, by card or with cash.
+Tickets are available online at https://elektriteater.ee/piletid/ or at the cinema before screenings, by card or cash.
 Our online ticket system unfortunately doesn’t currently accept credit cards.
 For purchasing a ticket online we currently can only accept accounts at one of the following banks: Swedbank, SEB, LHV, Coop, Luminor.
 The box office opens 30 minutes before the first screening and closes 15 minutes after the beginning of the last screening.

 Before every screening there is a short introduction about the film by the projectionist.
 These introductions are usually done in Estonian.
 In general, they last a few minutes depending on how excited the specific projectionst is about the specific film.
-Other than that the films start at the correct time noted in the schedule.
+Other than that, the films start at the correct time noted in the schedule.
 We do not show advertisements before the film.
 We do however usually show trailers for upcoming movies before the noted screening time starts.

 We have a small self-service café where you can purchase hot beverages (tea, coffee, mulled wine), please be aware as this is self-service we ask you have some coins with you.